renzexuan2002-lang/Used-car-analysis-powerbi-python/README.md

 - Most top sell-rate brands belong to niche or discontinued segments, rather than mainstream manufacturers.
 - High-volume mainstream brands are underrepresented in the top sell-rate rankings.

-> 💡 **Takeaway:** The extremely high sell rate for ZASTAVA (3 out of 4 listings) is heavily influenced by a very small sample size.
+> 💡 **Takeaway:** The extremely high sell rate like ZASTAVA (3 out of 4 ) is heavily influenced by a very small sample size.
 With such a low denominator, the metric is highly volatile and not representative of stable market behavior.

 ## 🔍 Summary